martinmoene/optional-lite/README.md

 optional lite - nullable objects for C++98 and later&ensp;[![Build Status](https://travis-ci.org/martinmoene/optional-lite.png?branch=master)](https://travis-ci.org/martinmoene/optional-lite)
 ============================================

-*optional lite* is a single-header header-only library to represent optional (nullable) objects and pass them by value.
+*optional lite* is a single-file header-only library to represent optional (nullable) objects and pass them by value.
 The library is a variant of std::optional [1,2] for use with C++98 and later and with Visual C++ 6 (VC6).

 **Contents**
 - [Example usage](#example-usage)